David Van: Misconduct allegations

-2023

 In June 2023, under parliamentary privilege, Senator Lidia Thorpe accused Van of sexual assault.

 Former Liberal National Senator Amanda Stoker released a statement alleging that she had also been inappropriately touched by Van.
 Stoker accused Van of squeezing her buttocks twice at a social gathering in November 2020.
 She said she raised the issue with Van the next day and he apologised.

 Van was expelled from the parliamentary Liberal party room by Opposition Leader Peter Dutton after additional allegations of misconduct were raised with him, requiring him to sit on the Senate cross bench.
 Van denies all of the allegations.
 The following day on radio station 2GB Dutton urged him to resign, saying "I think it is in everyone's best interest that he resign from the parliament and I hope he's able to do that sooner than later.
 And, and seek the help that he needs".

 In July 2023 it was reported that the Australian Defence Force (ADF) undertook an extensive investigation into allegations of inappropriate behaviour by Senator Van while he was on an ADF parliament program voyage in July 2021, and that the office of then Prime Minister Scott Morrison was notified and declined to take any action.

-Alleged abuse of office

 In December 2023, Van was reported as using "taxpayer funded resources for pleasure and private business endeavours".
 A Current Affair and The Age accused Van of using his parliamentary email address to discuss private business matters related to his former public relations firm, and using his official Instagram account to harass women.